dev-ath0m/hyperhdr-c792/README.md

 # 5. Streaming guard: defers 3-step restarts while a network streaming client
 #    is connected to HyperHDR's Flatbuffers port (19400).
 The restart is
 #    queued and executed once the streaming session ends.
 #
+# Signal-aware: when no HDMI source is connected, LEDDEVICE=OFF and
+# GRAB_active=False are EXPECTED states — the watchdog only triggers restarts
+# when HyperHDR's API is unreachable (actually crashed) or when there IS an
+# HDMI signal but the grabber is stuck.
+This prevents restart loops when only
+# Flatbuffers network streaming is in use.
+#
 # Recovery uses the 3-step sequence that avoids systemd circular dependencies:
 #   stop HyperHDR → restart relay (fresh ffmpeg) → start HyperHDR